-We hope you all had healthy and safe winter and we hope to welcome everyone back once restrictions in Scotland are lifted (currently looking like end of April) We look forward to a busy season with the addition of two more chalets for you to enjoy.
+We hope you all had a healthy and safe winter.
+We look forward to welcoming everyone back from the 26th of April.
+We are looking forward to a busy season with the addition of two more chalets for you to enjoy. (available from the 10th May)

 Take care and stay safe